Rafaela-Wetzel/sticky-donuts/README.md

 ### Media

-- The icon in the navigation bar was taken from [Font Awesome](https://icons8.com/icon/YFWa9iouLqLa/donut)
+- The icon in the tab bar was taken from [Icons8](https://icons8.com/icon/YFWa9iouLqLa/donut)
+- The icons in the navigation menu and footer were taken from [Font Awesome](https://fontawesome.com/)
 - The donut stock picture was taken from [Unsplash](https://unsplash.com/de/@amr_taha)
 - The cappucchino stock picture was taken from [Unsplash](https://unsplash.com/de/fotos/WdJ_5Txrg7k)
 - Color palette generated with [Coolors](https://coolors.co/)